BaronVonPerko/wpcui/readme.txt

 * New page to set a global control id prefix
 * New Section Manager page which allows for changing priorities of all sections, including core sections
 * Section Manager also allows the user to change the visibility of any section, including core sections
+* Main customizer builder page now has a 'duplicate' button on each section, allwing the user to completely duplicate a section and all controls within.

 = 1.0.2 =
 * Minor updates to fix information on plugin listing